ruby-oembed/ruby-oembed/README.md

 Code for the ruby-oembed library is [hosted on GitHub][ruby-oembed].

-If you encounter any bug, feel free to [Create an Issue](http://github.com/judofyr/ruby-oembed/issues).
+If you encounter any bug, feel free to [create an Issue](http://github.com/judofyr/ruby-oembed/issues).

 To submit a patch, please [fork](http://help.github.com/forking/) the library and commit your changes along with relevant tests.
 Once you're happy with the changes, [send a pull request](http://help.github.com/pull-requests/).